eaysin-arafat/Tuso/README.md

 <a name="privacy"></a>

-We safeguard personal data collected on TUSO, using it solely for healthcare services and system improvement.
+We safeguard personal data collected on Helpdesk, using it solely for healthcare services and system improvement.
 Information is shared with authorized personnel and third-party service providers only for system operation.
 We prioritize data security but cannot guarantee absolute protection.
 Policy updates will be posted on our website.

 ### Terms of Use

 <a name="terms"></a>

-Accessing TUSO implies acceptance of our terms.
+Accessing Helpdesk implies acceptance of our terms.
 Use the system lawfully and responsibly, safeguarding account credentials.
 Intellectual property rights belong to SmartCare Solutions.
 We are not liable for damages arising from system use.
 Changes to terms will be immediately effective upon posting.